jgwehr/homelab-docker/README.md

 # Optionals
 ### Caddy and DuckDns.org
 - If you do not use DuckDns.org and/or use another provider which needs a Caddy DNS module, alter `dockerfiles/caddy.dockerfile` appropriately
-- You can choose to alter docker-compose to point to [snoopeppers/caddy-duckdns](https://hub.docker.com/repository/docker/snoopeppers/caddy-duckdns) instead of having it build the image itself (though, naturally building it yourself will be more stable)
-- If you choose to handle Caddy in someother way (eg. don't containerize it) or do not need additional modules, I'd recommend
-  - deleting `dockerfiles/caddy.dockerfile`
-  - altering docker-compose as required